 4. Marriage Equality

 4.1.
-Policy: Legalise marriage between two consenting individuals, regardless of their gender or gender identity.
+Policy: Legalise marriage between two consenting individuals, regardless of their sex or gender identity.

 4.2.
-Discussion: Loving couples who commit to one another bring joy into one another's lives and their family around them.
-They also strengthen the communities they live in.
+Discussion: Loving couples who commit to one another bring joy into one another's lives and those of their loved ones, and strengthen the communities they live in.
 The government and the courts recognise these commitments through the institution of civil marriage.
-Such an important and beneficial institution should be open to any two consenting adults, regardless of gender.
-While recent times have seen great advances in the rights afforded to gay and lesbian couples who register their relationship, marriage is still currently not an option for these couples.
-This is explicit discrimination against this group of people.
-It is the government telling a gay couple in a loving relationship that they are not worthy to be considered married simply because they are two men or two women, instead of a man and a woman.
+An institution with such social standing should be open to any two consenting adults, regardless of gender.
+The 2004 redefinition of marriage in Australian law, as "a union between a man and a woman", is the government telling a gay couple in a loving relationship that they are not worthy to be considered married simply because they are two men or two women.

 While governments must regulate certain family matters for practical reasons, the nature of the family itself is and should continue to be a matter for every individual to decide, in the context of their own beliefs, community, and cultural heritage.
 In particular, the Science Party strongly believes that there are a variety of family structures that extend well beyond the nuclear family structure that should not be discriminated against.
-Likewise, religious beliefs are personal, and what is considered a marriage in a particular religion may vary greatly from the legal interpretation of a marriage and from other religious interpretations.
+Likewise, religious beliefs are personal, and what is considered a marriage in a particular religion may vary from the legal definition and from other religious interpretations.
 Hence religious communities should keep their existing right to solemnise only those marriages that accord with their own traditions and practices.

 Physician-assisted dying for the terminally ill, on the consultation of two doctors, has been legal in Oregon, USA, and the Netherlands for many years.
 Evidence from these jurisdictions suggests that the law has been used as intended and not abused.

 5.1.
-Policy: The Science Party supports the introduction of a well-regulated physician-assisted dying scheme, but remains committed to providing the relevant medical research and health care to bring humanity closer to indefinite life-extension.
+Policy: The Science Party supports the introduction of a well-regulated physician-assisted dying scheme.
+We remain committed to providing the relevant medical research and health care to bring humanity closer to indefinite life-extension.